[vc_row][vc_column width=”1/4″][vc_single_image image=”6303″ add_caption=”yes”][/vc_column][vc_column width=”3/4″][vc_column_text]

 • GRAP

-She had a privilege to be elected on the following positions.
+She had the privilege to be elected to the following positions:

 • 2010 NUPSAW regional deputy chairperson of Sekhukhune